 - Made me go to school and do my homework

 - Made me to go church

-- Made me to go Girl Guides
+- Made me to go Girl Guides or church

 - Wouldn’t let me stay at the roller skating rink as late as I wanted